ncabral3/CIS470-Activity-6/README.md

 Navigate to Boards -> Boards.
 Click on New board.
-Choose either "Basic", "Scrum" or "Agile" template and provide a name (e.g., CIS470-Activity-Board).
+Choose either a "Basic", "Scrum" or "Agile" template and provide a name (e.g., CIS470-Activity-Board).

 ### Defining Work Items:

 Go to the newly created board and click on Columns.
-Add various columns representing different stages of your workflow (example: New Tasks, In Progress, Testing, Done).
+Add various columns representing different stages of your workflow (for example: New Tasks, In Progress, Testing, Done).

 Click on Work items.
 Choose "Add work item type" and select the relevant types for your project (e.g., User Story, Bug, Task).